xaionaro-go/ffstream/.github/instructions/general.instructions.md

 3. Interface stability + minimal-diff policy

 ## 1. Completion and stopping
 - Keep updated description of the full tree of what needs to be done in `.github/instructions/todo.md`.
 Before finishing a task, ensure that all items in that file are addressed.
-If the file contains not what you expected, trust the file.
+If the file contains not what Agent expected, trust the file.
 Before writing the file, look if it already exist in another `.github/instructions` directory.
 - Each time after summarizing the conversation, immediatelly write the summary to `.github/instructions/current_summary.md` (in a way consumed by Agent, not by User).
 - A task is **DONE** only with objective evidence.
 Do not infer, do not assume, only directly objectively confirm and prove.
-- If you cannot obtain objective evidence, the task is **NOT DONE**.
+- If Agent cannot obtain objective evidence, the task is **NOT DONE**.
 State exactly what evidence is missing and why.
-- If absolutely blocked on required user input/permission/action, report **BLOCKED** with the fields listed below and run `sleep $[ 24 * 3600 ]` (after `sleep` is finished you need to recheck if you are unblocked, and if not, finish the execution):
+- If absolutely blocked on required user input/permission/action, report **BLOCKED** with the fields listed below and run `sleep $[ 24 * 3600 ]` (after `sleep` is finished Agent need to recheck if Agent are unblocked, and if not, finish the execution):
   - what is blocked,
   - the exact question(s),
-  - the exact next command(s) you would run after the answer.
+  - the exact next command(s) Agent would run after the answer.

 ## 2. Interfaces and scope control
 - Never change public interfaces, CLI flags, config schema, RPC/GRPC surfaces, or exported symbols unless explicitly asked.